robiworks/cloud-gns3/README.md

 ![After shutdown](https://i.imgur.com/RFBC8Z0.png)

 The VM will shut down as expected and Apache Guacamole will notify you that you have been disconnected.

+## Technical details

+The VM uses the following components for the desktop experience:
+* XFCE4 desktop environment
+* LightDM display manager
+* GNS3 GUI, GNS3 Server and all of its dependencies (Docker ...)
+* Firefox web browser

+Installing the XFCE4 package on Ubuntu 20.04 also installs GNOME (and GDM3) for some reason.
+The provisioning scripts set LightDM as the default display manager and purge GDM3, ubuntu-session, xwayland from the VM so the user can only boot into the XFCE4 desktop environment as GNOME caused some problems during testing and performed worse than XFCE4.

+After the *desktop experience* components are installed, the scripts create configuration files for GNS3 GUI and GNS3 Server so the user does not have to fiddle with the settings.
+The VM is ready for use.

+The remote desktop part of the VM uses:
+* Apache Guacamole for the web interface
+* X11VNC for the VNC server

+The provisioning scripts download the Guacamole server source code and compile it according to the instructions in the [Guacamole manual](https://guacamole.apache.org/doc/gug/installing-guacamole.html).
+Apache Tomcat is required to run the Guacamole web app and is installed according to the instructions [here](https://computingforgeeks.com/install-and-use-guacamole-on-ubuntu/).

+X11VNC is configured using the `xserver-xorg-video-dummy` dummy video driver.
+As the VM is expected to be run headlessly, this is required and a dummy monitor is configured with the resolution 1920x1080.
+X11VNC was chosen as the VNC server because of its ability to let the user also use the log-in screen of the VM instead of being logged in directly into a virtual desktop (as is the case with other VNC servers like TigerVNC).